 - Gently lean the bike towards you so that the bike is balancing on the kick stand and front wheel.

-- You can now use the throttle to operate the motor, be careful and make sure you apply the brakes or let the wheel slow down before putting it down.
+- You can now use the throttle to operate the motor, be careful and ready to apply the brake if necessary.

-- If abnormal noise is being made during this video, removing the brake caliper is a great way to rule it out as the cause of the noise.
+- If abnormal noise is being made during this video, removing the brake caliper and other items noted in checklist above is the easiest way to rule them out.

 2nd Video with Rider on the bike in a clear safe area: